mirego/csgames17-competition/server/README.md

 The server should be accessible at [http://localhost:3000/]([http://localhost:3000/]).

+> **Pro Tip:** As it uses [`nodemon`](https://nodemon.io/) under the hood, the server should restart automatically when you modify any code file.

 ## How it works

 The server works as a simple REST API.
-It should be fairly straightforward, but if you want to know more about it, you can read on.
+It should be fairly straightforward, but if you want to know more about it, you can read the **[API Documentation](https://github.com/mirego/csgames17-competition/blob/master/DOCUMENTATION.md)**.

-### Objects

-Two types of objects are currently supported, with their own route:

-- `/messages`: Exchanges between users
-- `/users`: User basic information

-They both support basic HTTP operations (`GET`, `POST`, `PUT`, `DELETE`), but you can send any data in there – the request body is simply saved to the database as it is received.

 There is no authentication or any data validation whatsoever, but this is enough to support the sample mobile applications.

-Depending on your solution, you may want to expand it and add new features, but you may also keep it as is and focus on the mobile application.
+Depending on your solution, you may want to expand it and add new features, but you may also leave it **as is** and focus on the mobile application.

 ### Database

-To simplify development and deployment, the project uses [NeDB](https://github.com/louischatriot/nedb), an embedded datastore that works automatically, without a binary.
-It is built using a subset of the MongoDB API, so it's very easy to use.
+To simplify development and deployment, the project uses [NeDB](https://github.com/louischatriot/nedb), an embedded datastore that works automatically, without any binary or prerequisite whatsoever.
+It is built using a subset of the MongoDB API, so it should be very easy to use.

-Each collection of documents is represented in its own instance of NeDB, and is persisted using a simple file that contains JSON objects.
+Each collection of documents is represented in its own instance of NeDB, and is persisted using a simple file that contains a list of JSON objects.

 ### Web front-end